 Some of the world's greatest minds have written for the Britannica, including Sigmund Freud, Albert Einstein, Leon Trotsky, Henry Ford, Marie Curie and Desmond Tutu, not to mention quirkier choices such as Harry Houdini and Chris Evert.

 Yet the company has moved with the times.
 It produced its first digital product thirty years ago and now offers a welter of online information - up to and including mobile phone subscriptions.
-But the familiar black and red tomes are still in print, with the latest edition produced only last year.
+But the familiar black and red tomes are still in print, with the last edition produced in 2010.
 Today we are toasting Britannica's pioneering founders with a Highlander cocktail, based, appropriately enough, on Scotch.